haagahelia/devops-course/docs/monitoring/security.md

 When you open the security alert, you'll find detailed information about the identified issue.
 To fix it, you can create a new branch and begin working on a fix.
 Additionally, you can use Copilot to help automatically resolve the issue.

 You can also write your own custom CodeQL queries and you can read more about CodeQL syntax in https://codeql.github.com/docs/codeql-overview/.

-### GitHub Dependabot

-GitHub Dependabot is a built-in tool in GitHub that helps you keep your dependencies up to date and secure.
-It automatically checks your project’s dependencies for outdated or insecure libraries.
-When it finds a new version or a security vulnerability, Dependabot can automatically create pull requests to update the affected dependencies.

-To get practical experience with GitHub Dependabot, it is recommended that you follow the official [Dependabot quickstart tutorial](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide).

 :::info[TASK: OWASP WebGoat]